lionelquellery/php-team/README.md

 ### /school/{uai}/object/{id}/delete/

-Delete an object
+Deletes an object

 ### /school/{uai}/flat/

-Return all flat that belong to this school
+Returns all flat that belong to this school

 ### /school/{uai}/flat/{id}/

-Return infos of the selected flat
+Returns infos of the selected flat

 ### /school/{uai}/flat/new/

-Create a new flat
+Creates a new flat

 ##### Parameters (all required):
 - name (string)